 The godless in heart harbor resentment.
 Job 36:13

-Dear heavenly Father, whether it's the annoying fly interrupting my needed nap, the thoughtless words spoken by a trusted friend, the new ding in my twelve-year-old car, or the old hurt that generates fresh pain, resentment never helps the situation---never serves a redemptive purpose.
-Like the devil, it only steals, kills and destroys.
+Dear heavenly Father, whether it’s the annoying fly interrupting my needed nap, the thoughtless words spoken by a trusted friend, the delay in a flight that wrecks my plans, or the old hurt that generates new pain, resentment never helps.
+It only hurts.
+It never resolves anything, it only contaminates everything.

-Indeed, to harbor resentment is nothing short of harboring a criminal—a thief and serial killer; for resentment is bent on criminal activity: stealing peace, vandalizing sleep, robbing relationship, killing kindness, murdering hope, infecting the innocent with deadly toxins, to name a few of resentment’s crimes.
+To harbor resentment is nothing short of harboring a criminal—a thief and serial killer; for resentment is bent on criminal activity.
+Stealing peace, vandalizing sleep, robbing relationship, killing kindness, murdering hope, infecting the innocent with deadly toxins, to name a few of resentment’s crimes.
 Indeed, as much energy as was wasted in the BP oil spills into the Gulf of Mexico a few years back, it doesn’t compare with the energy wasted on resentment.

 But worst of all, Father, resentment is a contradiction, a blatant misrepresentation of who you are and how you relate to us in Jesus.
 For if anyone has a right to hold a grudge, to keep a record of wrongs done, to rehearse and remember our sins against us, it is you.

-So Father, by the love that sent Jesus to the cross and by the power that raised him from the dead, continue to heal, free and change me.
-And help my friends who wake up today in unresolved conflicts, unfair stories, ongoing sagas of betrayal, abuse and craziness.
-You're not calling us to pretend, but to trust you.
-Don't let us be godless in heart; rather, we want to be grace-full in heart.
+So Father, by the love that sent Jesus to the cross and by the power that raised him from the dead, continue to heal and change us.
+We don’t want to be godless in heart; rather, we want to be grace-full in heart.
 Fill our souls with your forbearance, patience, kindness and love.
 Stun us with just how powerful the gospel really is.
 Free us from even resenting other people’s resentment.
-So very Amen we pray, in Jesus' wonderful and merciful name.
+So very Amen we pray, in Jesus’ wonderful and merciful name.